swmannepalli/Fabric-Spark-Fundamentals/Task 1: Fabric Workspace and Lakehouse creation.md

  [Home](Readme-shell.md) -  [Next Task (Demo Resources Provision) >](Task2-Run-the-Cloud-Shell-to-provision-the-demo-resources.md)

-### Task 1: Power BI Workspace and Lakehouse creation
+### Task 1: Fabric Workspace and Lakehouse creation

  In this task we create a workspace - FabricSparkWS and a lakehouse - LakehouseSpark